 Epcot International Food and Wine Festival

 The Epcot International Food and Wine Festival is celebrating its 25th year in 2020.
-The festival features special foods from around the world, and of course wine!
+The festival features special foods from around the world, and of course wines from across the globe!

 This year there will be 30 global market places to taste your way through.
-Designed so that guests can sample as much as they would like the servings are tasting portion size.
+Designed so that guests can sample as much as they would like.
+The servings are tasting portion size so you can try a bit of everything!
 Food and beverages range in price from $3 to $10.

 When is the Epcot Food and Wine Festival?